 Maintaining a passion for community involvement, Millikan was selected by the President of Chick-fil-A, Jimmy Collins, to serve as Director of Development for a private school in Georgia.
 Deborah was tasked with creating a capital campaign that raised millions of dollars to build a school for children diagnosed as ADD or ADHD.
 A recent letter from the retired president of Chick-fil-A pointed out to Millikan that she "took them where they needed to go," and because of this a much larger number of children have received the help they needed.
 The campaign was a huge success and the beautiful facility was built in Fairburn, Georgia.

-Community involvement brought Deborah into the areas of tourism and history, a period after her position as director of tourism in Monroe County, Georgia She moved back to her home state of North Carolina and contracted as the administrator and director of marketing for the Bechtler Heritage Center and the Bechtler Mint Historic Park in Rutherfordton, North Carolina.
-Millikan is expanding and leading the North Carolina Gold Trail membership, a historical destination trail made up of six counties but will eventually connect all 33 counties in North Carolina that share a gold history.
-Millikan also manages the Official North Carolina Gold Festival held annually in Old Fort, North Carolina.
+Community involvement brought Deborah into the areas of tourism and history, a period after her position as director of tourism in Monroe County, Georgia She moved back to her home state of North Carolina and contracted as the administrator and director for the Bechtler Heritage Center in Rutherfordton, NC and the North Carolina Gold Trail.
+Millikan is working on expanding the North Carolina Gold Trail, a historical destination trail currently made up of six counties but will eventually connect all 33 counties in North Carolina that have a documented gold history.

-Deborah is the CEO of the Debrick Media Group which consists of Debrick Publishing, Debrick Records and Debrick Media Group which includes NC Gold Tales magazine, and Debrick Websites.
+Deborah is the CEO of the Debrick Music Group which consists of Debrick Music Publishing, Debrick Records and Debrick Media Group which includes NC Gold Tales magazine, and Debrick Websites.

-Millikan-Scott is also a songwriter and the Artist Manager for Rick Scott, the label's primary artist and songwriter.
+Millikan-Scott is also a songwriter under Debrick Publishing along with Rick Scott, the label's primary artist and songwriter.

 Debrick Media Group/Debrick Music Publishing

-Publishing, Licensing, Song Placement, Sync License, Film, Radio, and TV , Distribution.
-Song Development, and Custom Music for Commercials.
+We offer Publishing, Licensing, Song Placement, Sync License, Film, Radio, and TV , Distribution.
+Song Development, and Custom Music for Commercials, Gaming and other projects.

-We also offer other services such as public relations, event production, website design, magazine and other collateral marketing material for branding.
+We also offer other services such as public relations, event production, website design, magazine publications, collateral marketing materials, corporate branding

-That first album was released in 1980, “My Home’s in Alabama” included the massive number one song, “Why Lady Why” co-written by Rick Scott.
-Scott was the only person outside the three cousins that was actually ever a member of the band.
+That first album released in 1980 by RCA, “My Home’s in Alabama” included the massive number one song, “Why Lady Why” written by Rick Scott and Teddy Gentry.
+Scott was the only person outside the three cousins that was actually ever a contracted member of the band.
 When Scott left the band, the remaining members decided that every musician that performed with them on tour would be a hired musician and not an official band member.
 And that included Mark Herndon.
 Rick Scott stayed on long enough to work with Mark on the drums and coach him in playing the songs Scott cowrote and performed.

 The second Award was for his Johnny Cash recording of “When I’m Gray”, Rick’s contribution on “The Legend” Boxed Set earned him a Certified Gold Album.
 Released in 2005 by Columbia Records and Legacy Recordings, it is one of the few multi-discs sets that contain songs recorded throughout Cash’s entire career.
 The set won a Grammy Award for Best Boxed Set.
 When John recorded the song he made sure Scott was in the studio.
 Cash called him that morning, and told him to be sure and join him at the studio that day but didn’t tell him he was cutting “When I’m Gray”.
 Scott was happily surprised when he walked in Jack Clément’s studio to hear John’s voice coming through.

 Rick Scott’s association with Johnny Cash was highlighted in the book:

 “Johnny Cash: Redemption of an American Icon” by Authors, Greg Laurie and Marshall Terrill, released August 2019.
-A documentary based on the book will be released in theaters in the latter part of 2020 but is rescheduled for a later date.
+A documentary based on the book was to be released in theaters in the latter part of 2020 but is rescheduled for a later date.
 The film is produced by the Erwin Brothers, the filmmakers of “If I Can Only Imagine” Rick Scott was interviewed about his years of working with Johnny Cash and producers decided they wanted Scott filmed performing “When I’m Gray” for the documentary.